Learn about Concordium

 Yes.
 Concordium provides a testnet for developers to experiment, deploy, and test applications before going live on the mainnet.
 Faucet access is available for testing transactions.

-The developer documentation contains everything from blockchain fundamentals to code examples and API references.
+The developer documentation contains everything from infrastructure fundamentals to code examples and API references.
 Tutorials and sample projects are also available to help you get started.

 Deploying a smart contract involves writing it in Rust, compiling it to Wasm, and deploying via the Concordium client or SDKs.
 Detailed deployment guides can be found in the documentation.